awgraves/meetup_api/README.md

 - latitude of meetup location
 - longitude of meetup location
 - meetup category (Social, Tech, Arts, etc.)
-- datetime of group creation
+- datetime of group creation (automatically adjusted to the local timezone of the meetup location)
 - status (active, grace)
 - number of current members
 - join mode (open, approval)
 - number of previous events held
-- datetime of most recently past event
+- datetime of most recently past event (adjusted to local time)
 - number of 'yes' rsvps for most recently past event